albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 the menu.
 This means that destination, departure and alternate airport symbols as well as diagrams are shown even if airport display is disabled.
 The same applies to all navaids and approach ILS.

-Colors and appearance of the flight plan can be customized in options on page :ref:`map-display-flight-plan`.
+Colors and appearance of the flight plan can be customized in options on page :ref:`options-map-flight-plan`.
-Labels can be changed on options page :ref:`map-display-labels`.
+Labels can be changed on options page :ref:`options-map-labels`.

 .. tip::